jdeans289/java-practice-problems/CS1-packet1/change.md

 The first line of input contains the number of test cases to run.
 The next line contains 2 integers: the cost, amount paid.

 ##Output
-Output should contain the string, "Change: " followed by the amount of change which needs to be in the currency format
+Output should contain the string, `Change: ` followed by the amount of change which needs to be in the currency format

 ##Hint
-I would suggest reading up on how to use printf()
+I would suggest reading up on how to use `printf()`

 ##Example Input File
 ```